heratyian/software-development-lessons/dpi-04-css/index.md

 ---
 # Multiple classes

-* you can still use them individually elsewhere, too, which helps maintain consistency:
+You can still use them individually elsewhere, too, which helps maintain consistency:

 ```css
 .medium-border {